 The resulting pressure of the hard surface on the bones, according to some doctors, may increase bone density, or help prevent the loss of bone density, which is a problem for a lot of people, especially as they age.
 My own experience of what sleeping on the floor does to you back and neck is this.
 After a night on my floor bed, I get up in the morning feeling as if I just got off the massage table.
 I feel completely relaxed, my body realigned, my muscles rested and ready to go.
 I’d take that over any night on a mattress.

-Sleeping on the floor is good for your vascular (circulatory) system.
+Sleeping on the floor benefits your vascular (circulatory) system

-Sleeping on the floor is good for your respiratory system.
+Sleeping on the floor benefits your respiratory system

-Sleeping on the floor improves your digestive system.
+Sleeping on the floor benefits your digestive system

 When your body is relaxed and realigned on the hard surface, your inner organs are not squished, pinched or misaligned.
 The blood flow is better to and from the organs which leads to better organ functioning throughout the body, including your digestive organs.
 Due to better blood flow, your body gets more nutrients from your food more efficiently.
 Also, a natural sleeping position helps prevent constipation or any kind of stasis in your intestines.

-Sleeping on the floor is good for your neck
+Sleeping on the floor benefits for your neck

 This has been a huge one for me.
 I recommend ditching you pillow too, as part of sleeping on the floor.
 I am a strong believer (and my experience has confirmed this) that nature is the best architect when it comes to your body, and nature has it all taken care of as long as you follow what’s natural for your body.
 Sleeping on the pillow, especially big fluffy pillows that keep your head elevated and your neck bent, is not natural.